CDLUC3/mrt-doc/design/queue-2023/transition.md

   successful_jobs:
 ```

-### Batch: Reporting --> Failed
+## Batch: Reporting --> Failed

-- this occurs when at least one job has occurred
-- status =  Failed
-- or is a batch done after it reports
-  - if jobs are re-run do they report on their own?
-  - do we create a "re-run batch"?
+The reporting phase will gather a list of completed jobs for a batch and failed jobs for a batch.
-  - or is this a question for the end users?
+This will be compiled into a report for the depositor.

+The list of failed jobs should be saved to a zookeeper node so their status can be re-evaluated for a subsequent report.

 ```yml
 /batches/bid0001/status: